Understanding the science behind willpower and self-control leads to a better life and more happiness.

 Forget everything you thought you knew about how to motivate people.
 It’s wrong.
-Drive is among the best motivation books out there.
+Drive is among the best motivational books out there.
 The secret to high performance and satisfaction is the need to direct our own lives, to learn and create new things, and to do better by ourselves and our world.
 Drawing on four decades of scientific research on human motivation, Pink exposes the mismatch between what science knows and what business does – and how that affects every aspect of our lives.

 He reveals the three elements of true motivation: